 The scheme has been started in Manipur w.e.f 25th December, 2000 with the conversion of 642 roads of works of the then erstwhile Rural Roads Scheme under BMS (Basic Minimum Services) to PMGSY Phase I with 6 divisions from the Public Works Department, Manipur as Programme Implementation Units (PIUs).
 The PMGSY is a centrally sponsored Scheme which is being implemented by the Manipur State Rural Roads Development Agency (MSRRDA) which was established in March, 2005.
-Now, there are 25 PIUs for 9 districts.
-PMGSY envisages providing new road connectivity to 1225 village in Manipur by constructing 6000 km (approx.) of road including 20% up-gradation of existing roads.
 The objective is to connect eligible unconnected habitations with a population of 500 persons and above.
 Bharat Nirman (BN) is also a part of PMGSY.
 BN covers new connectivity to Villages having population of 500 in Manipur.
 From Phase VII onwards, only BN component has been considered along with BADP Roads of Border Blocks.
-Table No. 6.5 presents the length of Road completed under Pradhan Mantri Gram Sadak Yojana (PMGSY) in Manipur for the year 2017-18 & 2018-19.
+Table No. 6.4 presents the length of Road completed under Pradhan Mantri Gram Sadak Yojana (PMGSY) in Manipur for the year 2017-18 & 2018-19.